Particular/docs.particular.net/samples/custom-transport/sample.md

 ### Storage location

-This transport is hard coded to persist messages to `%TEMP%FileTransport/ADDRESS/`.
+This transport is hard-coded to persist messages to `%TEMP%FileTransport/ADDRESS/`.

 snippet: BaseDirectoryBuilder